Methodology

 Prior attainment

 The measures of achievement shown are published as accountability measures at the key stage in question.
-Achievement at both key stage 2 and 4 is taken from the end of key stage 4 pupil attainment file.
+Achievement at both key stage 2 and 4 are taken from the end of key stage 4 pupil attainment file.
+The prior attainment thresholds referenced reflect the policies in place at the time the cohort completed those key stages.

 Given the changes made in 2016, from 2021 onwards a pupil’s prior attainment is calculated as the average of their scaled scores in English reading and maths and these scaled scores are mapped to low, middle and high prior attainment.